≡ Menu

 * GM’s fiscal year begins on Jan 1 and ends on Dec 31.

-This figure can be estimated based on the presented automotive revenue and vehicle wholesale figures which are available in GM’s financial reports.
+As the name implies, the vehicle’s average selling price (ASP) represents the average revenue a vehicle earns.
+This figure can be estimated based on the automotive revenue and vehicle wholesale figures presented in GM’s financial reports.

 According to accounting standards, GM’s automotive revenue is only recognized when the ownership of vehicles is passed to dealers or when the vehicle is delivered to the hands of dealers.
+Therefore, we can use this information to estimate GM’s average selling price or average revenue of a vehicle.

-Keep in mind that the estimated ASP represents only the wholesale price and not the retail price which can be much higher.
+Keep in mind that the estimated ASP represents only the wholesale price and not the retail price, which can be much higher.

-Therefore, it is no surprise to see sky-high retail prices of trucks, and SUVs in most GM dealerships nowadays.
+On average, GM’s ASP has grown by nearly 7.0% year-on-year since fiscal 2014.
+In the last four quarters, on average, GM’s ASP has grown by 2.5% year-on-year.
+Therefore, it is no surprise to see the sky-high retail prices of trucks, cars, and SUVs in most GM dealerships nowadays.

-GM Vehicle Wholesale Year-Over-Year Growth Rates
+GM Vehicle Wholesale Growth Rates

 GM vehicle wholesale YoY growth rates